Differentiable Programming for Earth System Modeling: Benefits of Differentiable ESMs

 \section{Benefits of Differentiable ESMs}

 Fully automatically differentiable ESMs would enable the gradient-based optimization of all model parameters.
 Moreover, in the context of data assimilation, AD would strongly facilitate the search for optimal initial conditions for a model in question, given a set of incomplete observations.
-In the context of Earth system modeling, AD would lead to substantial advances mainly in three fields (Fig.~\ref{fig:overview-benefits}): (a) Parameter tuning and parameterization, (b) probabilistic programming and uncertainty quantification, (c) integration of information from observational data via ML, leading to ”Hybrid ESMs”.
+In the context of Earth system modeling, AD could lead to substantial advances mainly in three fields (Fig.~\ref{fig:overview-benefits}): (a) Parameter tuning and parameterization, (b) probabilistic programming and uncertainty quantification, (c) integration of information from observational data via ML, leading to ”Hybrid ESMs”.
+Aside from these benefits for ESMs, automatic differentiability would also offer significant benefits for data assimilation.
+The tangent-linear and adjoint model could be generated automatically, in contrast to the often manually derived adjoint models, as outlined in the previous section.
+Here, however, we will focus on the three aforementioned benefits for ESMs.